muennix/IbHandler/README.md

-IbHandler - An easy-to-use interface to Interactive Brokers trading system
+IbHandler - An easy-to-use interface to the Interactive Brokers trading system
 ==============================================================================
 released 10 Jan 2016